aamandaericson/Rock-Paper-Scissors-/README.md

 # Rock, Paper, Scissors
-Rock, Paper Scissors is a fun game online game to play by yourself or together with others!
+Rock, Paper Scissors is a fun online game to play by yourself or together with others!
 You play against a computer which generates a random descision and your challenge is to beat the CPU!
 You can sit with your friends or just play a while alone if you are bored and got some time to spare.

 ![Image of site on different devices](assets/images/am-I-responsive.PNG)